SomeoddpilotInc/Someoddpilot-Coding-Style/readme.md

 ## Quotes

-You should generally use a single quote for strings:
+You should generally use a double quote for strings:

-    var stringVar = 'this is a string';
+    var stringVar = "this is a string";

-Only use double quotes when required by syntax (JSON), needed for special characters (\n in PHP), or the number of escape characters would be ridiculously silly.

 ## Tabs